chipgarner/air-pms7003/README.md

 The code reads PM values from serial port.
 Tested on Raspberry Pi, but it should work on any machine with Python and serial port.

-Stolen from Device description: <https://aqicn.org/sensor/pms5003-7003/> woth many modifications.
+Stolen from Device description: <https://aqicn.org/sensor/pms5003-7003/> with many modifications.

 Systemd on Pi requires installing dependencies using sudo, otherwise they are under user pi and